nmoedas/SVP_routine-MESA_implementation/README.md

 SVP.f - The routine that needs to be implemented in run_star_extra.f of MESA, after the modifications in the source code

-SVP.zip - it contains the SVP tables, and the main routines of SVP that are called in SVP.f, the ''mod_svp.f'' and ''svp_codes.f''.
+SVP_2020.zip - it contains the SVP tables (version released in 2020), and the main routines of SVP that are called in SVP.f, the ''mod_svp.f'' and ''svp_codes.f''.
 The mod_svp.f should be called in the makefile that compiles before running the model.

 The routine is prepared for the version released in 2020.